Tag Archives: screen time

 • Minimize games with lots of violence or age-inappropriate language, sexuality, and situations.
 Again, check out reviews on Common Sense Media or elsewhere.

 • Escape / Zoning Out – Realistically, in our current quarantined life, sometimes we just want to escape into something, and screens offer an easy escape.
-If you catch yourself or your child doing this, think:
+If you catch yourself doomscrolling or binging Netflix, or catch your child zoning out with a screen, think:

 • What else could we do – could we just go for a walk?
 Or exercise?
 Put on music and dance?
 Do some crafts, play some games?
 Choose things that emphasize social connections and emphasize physical movement as a balance for all that screen time.